Ready to Say Goodbye to Cable?

 Best Overall: PlayStation Vue

 Sony's cable-replacement service began life as a PlayStation exclusive, but now you can find PlayStation Vue just about anywhere.
 Viewers can choose from among four packages, ranging in price from $30 per month to $75 per month (although these prices can vary depending on where you live).
 Each plan will land you staples such as Cartoon Network, CNN, Discovery, Disney Channel, FX, Syfy, TBS and the big four major broadcast networks.
 You can also record hundreds of programs and hang onto them for 28 days at a time.
 What really puts PS Vue at the top of the list is the service's interface, which is sleek, fast and instantly comprehensible.
+The service's DVR feature is also simple and robust.

 Best Value: Sling TV